embedded-systems-design/project_esd_website_source/content/kicad/05.0-schematic-capture/index.md

     ![Search for "Resistor US"](VirtualBox_Windows_10_2_29_07_2022_09_48_58.png)

 1. Select the R_US text in the part that you place.
 Replace the text with the value of the resistor in Ohms.
-You can use "10k" or "10kOhm" to denote kilo-Ohms, just be consistent.
+You can use "10k" or "10kOhm" to denote kilo-Ohms, just be consistent. **_(Note, this value is just a dummy value, you will need to select your own resistance)_**

     ![Select R_US](VirtualBox_Windows_10_2_29_07_2022_14_10_14.png)